adanoelle/tapestry/docs/VISION.md

-# Tapestry: Developer-Centric MCP Tools
+# Tapestry: AI-Native Development Tools

 ## Vision

-Build a suite of complementary MCP (Model Context Protocol) tools that supercharge AI-assisted development workflows, starting simple and evolving based on real-world usage.
+Build a suite of AI-native development tools that supercharge AI-assisted workflows through a hybrid approach: lightweight CLI tools for Skills, deep-integration MCP tools for complex operations, and Skills that orchestrate both.
+Start simple, iterate based on real-world usage.

 ## Mission

-Create practical, high-quality MCP tools that:
+Create practical, high-quality AI-native tools that:

-- Solve real development pain points
+- Solve real development pain points with the right tool for each job
-- Learn from actual usage patterns
+- Learn from actual usage patterns to inform architecture decisions
-- Demonstrate S-tier engineering practices
+- Demonstrate S-tier engineering practices across multiple paradigms
-- Serve as a learning platform for advanced AI-assisted development
+- Serve as a learning platform for Skills, CLI tools, and MCP integration

 ## Core Philosophy